eliasson/markuseliasson.se/content/article/managing-your-javascript-dependencies.md

 Do **not** rely on anything but semantic versions.
 Using any other type of dependencies will make it close to impossible to reproduce a build unless you have full control over the remote media.
 Also, running `npm install` will not update git repositories, and `npm update` might [behave different](https://github.com/npm/npm/issues/1727) depending on host.

-_Sure it might be OK using tags during development phase, as long as you know what you are doing._
+_Sure, it might be OK using tags during development phase, as long as you know what you are doing._

 ## Lock your dependency tree